Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_basic_remote_wakeup/readme.md

 ## Downloading and building the application

 To clone or download this application from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/usb_apps_device) and then click **Clone** button to clone this repository or download as zip file.
-This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).
+This content can also be downloaded using the MPLAB® Harmony Content Manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).

-Path of the application within the repository is [usb_apps_device/apps/hid_basic_remote_wakeup](https://github.com/Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_basic_remote_wakeup).
+Path of the application within the repository is [usb_apps_device/apps/hid_basic_remote_wakeup](https://github.com/Microchip-MPLAB-Harmony/usb_apps_device/tree/master/apps/hid_basic_remote_wakeup).

 Following table gives the details of project configurations, target device used, hardware and its IDE.
 Open the project using the respective IDE and build it.